Entropy and diffusion characterize mutation accumulation and biological information loss: Introduction

 \section{Introduction}

 The biology of aging can be described by the phrase, ``things fall apart".
 Researchers have noted that though there is rhyme and similarity to aging among individuals, each case is unique and unprogrammed \cite{finch_chance_2000, kirkwood_programmednon-programmed_2011, alon_systems_2024}.
 Leonard Hayflick \cite{hayflick_entropy_2007} has argued for decades that aging is entropy, an increase in molecular disorder over time.
 The concept thus far has only enjoyed modest popularity, perhaps because it does immediately offer a direct means of measurement, treatment, or a specific molecular mechanism.

-References to entropy in aging research are often vague and allusory, lacking specific measurement and offering few testable hypotheses.
-In principle, the things that researchers have been measuring all along, and which are known to modify lifespan, should also fit naturally within the variables that describe entropy; this has yet to be emphatically shown.
+References to entropy in aging research are often vague and allusory, offering few testable hypotheses.
+In principle, the phenomena that researchers have been measuring all along, and which are known to modify lifespan, should also fit naturally within the variables that describe entropy; this has yet to be emphatically shown.
 The purpose of this manuscript is to make a bridge between the world that the biology of aging knows and measures, and the physical understanding of entropy.